Football in Uruguay

 Football in Uruguay stands as the most popular sport.
-Approximately 90% of Uruguayans are passionate about football, the highest percentage in the world, making Uruguay a football-mad country.

 The Uruguay national football team has won two FIFA World Cup titles in addition to 15 Copa América titles, making them one of the most successful teams in South America.
 The national team won the first edition of the tournament in 1930, and won it again in 1950.

 Also, the Uruguay national football team won the Olympic Games twice, in 1924 Summer Olympics and 1928 as well as the Copa de Oro de Campeones Mundiales ("Mundialito") in 1980–81.